Henry L. Bachman

-Henry L. Bachman (born April 29, 1930 in Brooklyn, New York) was the president of IEEE in 1987.
+Henry L. Bachman (born April 29, 1930) is an American electrical engineer who was the president of IEEE in 1987.
 He is a Fellow of the IEEE.
 He received the IEEE Haraden Pratt Award in 1995.
 He has served as Vice President of BAE Systems.
 He graduated from Brooklyn Technical High School and New York University Tandon School of Engineering obtaining the BSEE and MSEE degrees in 1951 and 1954, respectively.
 He attended the six-week Advanced Management Program at Harvard University School of Business in 1972.